VeerMuchandi/istio-on-openshift/DeployingSampleApplication.md

 ```
 This creates a gateway and a virtual service.

+* A [Gateway](https://istio.io/docs/reference/config/istio.networking.v1alpha3/#Gateway) configures a load balancer for HTTP/TCP traffic, most commonly operating at the edge of the mesh to enable ingress traffic for an application.

+* A [VirtualService](https://istio.io/docs/reference/config/istio.networking.v1alpha3/#VirtualService) defines the rules that control how requests for a service are routed within an Istio service mesh

 The gateway will direct all the `HTTP` traffic coming on port `80` at istio-ingressgateway to the bookinfo sample application

 ```